Understanding task resource metrics

 }

-The % Allocated tab would report 50%, however, it would not be relevant to change the cpus directive from 2 to 1 as the process really uses 2 CPUs at it peak load.
+However, the % Allocated tab would report 50%.
+It would not be relevant to change the cpus directive from 2 to 1 as the process uses 2 CPUs at it peak load.

 Memory Usage